erskin19/TC349/week2/fishbowl/doc/extend.md

 ### Install a Chrome Web Store app

-Users can install a Chrome app directly from your website, as long as the app and site have been associated via Google's Webmaster Tools.
+Users can install a Chrome app directly from your website, as long as the app and site have been associated via Google's Webmaster Tolis.
 Read more on [Chrome Web Store's Inline Installation docs](https://developers.google.com/chrome/web-store/docs/inline_installation).